Parton distribution functions from scalar light-front parton gas model: Introduction

 \section{Introduction}

-The parton distribution functions (PDFs) describe the longitudinal momentum distribution of partons inside a hadron and are accessible, for example, through deep inelastic scattering experiments~\cite{CooperSarkar:1997jk}.
-Recent global fits of the nucleon and the pion PDFs are available in Refs.~\cite{Accardi:2016qay,Ball:2017nwa,Barry:2018ort}.
-Calculating the PDF requires the nonperturbative solutions of quantum chromodynamics (QCD).
-The dependence of PDFs on the factorization scale is given by the DGLAP equation~\cite{Dokshitzer:1977sg,Gribov:1972ri,Altarelli:1977zs}.
-Various nonperturbative approaches provide predictions for the PDFs at their corresponding scales~\cite{Steffens:1993pc,Steffens:1994hf,Diakonov:1996sr,Diakonov:1997vc,Mankiewicz:1996ep,Weigl:1996ii,Detmold:2001dv,Chen:2017gck,Orginos:2017kos,Chen:2018xof,Lin:2018qky,Liu:2018uuj,Izubuchi:2018srq}.
-While many statistical descriptions of the hadron PDFs for the nucleons and the pions are available in Refs.~\cite{Mangano:1995qv,Bhalerao:1996fc,Bourrely:2001du,Bourrely:2015kla,2018arXiv180203153B}, in this article we propose a unique approach that relates the PDFs to the statistics of light front parton dynamics.
+The parton distribution functions (PDFs) describe how the longitudinal momentum of hadrons is carried by quarks and gluons and are accessible, for example, through deep inelastic scattering experiments~\cite{CooperSarkar:1997jk}.
+Recent global fits of the nucleon and the pion PDFs are available in Refs.~\cite{Accardi:2016qay,Ball:2017nwa,Barry:2018ort,Hou:2019efy,Bailey:2020ooq,Barry:2021osv}.
+Calculating the PDF requires the nonperturbative solutions of quantum chromodynamics (QCD)~\cite{CTEQ:1993hwr}.
+The dependence of these PDFs on the factorization scale is given by the Dokshitzer--Gribov--Lipatov--Altarelli--Parisi equation~\cite{Dokshitzer:1977sg,Gribov:1972ri,Altarelli:1977zs,CTEQ:1993hwr}.
+Various nonperturbative approaches provide predictions for the PDFs at their corresponding scales~\cite{Steffens:1993pc,Steffens:1994hf,Diakonov:1996sr,Diakonov:1997vc,Mankiewicz:1996ep,Weigl:1996ii,Detmold:2001dv,Ball:2016spl,Chen:2017gck,Orginos:2017kos,Lin:2018qky,Liu:2018uuj,Izubuchi:2018srq,deTeramond:2018ecg,Karpie:2018zaz,Bednar:2018mtf}.
+While several statistical descriptions of the hadron PDFs for the nucleons and the pions are available~\cite{Mangano:1995qv,Bhalerao:1996fc,Bourrely:2001du,Bourrely:2015kla,2018arXiv180203153B}, in this article we propose a unique approach that relates the PDFs to the statistics of light-front dynamics.
+We work with the natural units where the speed of light in vacuum, the reduced Planck constant, and the Boltzmann constant are all $1$.
+We also adopt $g^{\mu\nu} = {\mathrm{diag}\{ 1, -1, -1, -1 \}}$ as the metric tensor of spacetime \cite{Peskin:1995ev}.